jonathanirvings/five_clique/README.md

 ## Result

-Using a Macbook Air (M1, 2020), the solution was ran 10 times, with the runtime average of 3.1803 seconds and variance of 0.07848361.
+Using a Macbook Air (M1, 2020), the solution was ran 10 times, with the runtime average of 3.1803 seconds and variance of 0.07848361 seconds.
 The solution finds 538 sets of 5 words (anagram excluded) without using the same letter twice, which agrees with Matt's solution.